"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 "Move Over And Let Me Dance"/"Have You ever Been Disappointed" (Atlantic, September 1965) - Recorded August 5, 1965

-Jimi was in and out of the IB Specials.
-This session, almost a year after the one that yeilded "Testify" unfortunately has minimal Hendrix contribution.
+Jimi was in and out of the Isley's backing band The IB Specials.
+This session, almost a year after the one that yeilded "Testify" unfortunately only has minimal Hendrix contribution.
 Just some rhythm playing, no solo.

 > To be found today on the "West Coast Seattle Boy" box set.